garrandall/popular-music-data/tracks/everybody-wants-you-billy-squier.md

 Say goodbye to conventional ways
-You can't escape the hours, you lose track of the days The more you understand, seems the more like you do You never get away, everybody wants you, ooh
+You can't escape the hours, you lose track of the days The more you understand, seems the more like you do You never get away, everybody wants you, oh

 Everybody wants you
 Everybody wants you